 - Your council’s Road Safety Officer can help you create a safe environment for walking and cycling to school by promoting driver compliance with 40km/h school zones and when passing a school bus; supporting local enforcement of school zones and working with parents and school communities to promote safer parking around schools.

 - National Walk Safely to School Day, held during Term 2, is an annual, national event when all primary school children are encouraged to walk and commute safely to school.

 - Road Safety Education officers in the Department of Education, the Catholic Schools NSW and Association of Independent Schools NSW can provide road safety educational resources and professional development to your school.

 - Safety Town is an interactive road safety education program based on Transport for NSW’s main road safety messages for school students in Stage 3.
 All teachers and students in every NSW primary school are able to gain access to the Safety Town site as can families at home.

 Ready to go?

-Visit the Healthy Kids website for more active travel resources or email the Population Health team to discuss how we can support FMS at your school.
+Visit the NSW Health website for more active travel resources or email the Population Health team to discuss how we can support FMS at your school.
 You can also join our Live Life Well @ School email list for regular updates on our school-based programs.